 Type [ ] Slot Return Air Boots: Boots shall be minimum 24 gauge galvanized sheet metal, constructed as detailed on the Drawings.
 The entire boot shall be painted flat black and shall have an appearance similar to the project supply air slot diffusers when installed.

-Type [ ] Slot Blankoff: Blank-off shall be minimum 24 gauge galvanized sheet metal, constructed..
+Type [ ] Slot Blankoff: Blank-off shall be minimum 24 gauge galvanized sheet metal, constructed.
 The entire blank-off shall be painted flat black and shall have an appearance similar to the project supply air slot diffusers when installed.

 Type [ ] Garage Supply/Exhaust Grilles: Grille shall consist of a framed mesh grille in the CMU wall opening as detailed on the Drawings and furnished under another Division.
 Division 23 to provide a framed sliding blade guillotine type damper with screw stops on the plenum side of each CMU opening.